Riesi/ploopy_mouse_kicad/README.md

 ### Current Validation

 Validation has been done with the `Gerbv` tool, which allows to compare two Gerber files and show their difference/overlap.
 The files used for the validation are located in `./gerber_diff_view`.
 You can run the `diff_gerber.sh` to verify some of the Gerber files yourself.
-Be sure to generate the KiCAD Gerber in the following path `hardware/electronics/QMKMouse/gerber/` There are also comparison shots of some layers in which the white corresponds to KiCAD, green to Altium and purple to the matching XOR of both.
+Be sure to generate the KiCAD Gerber in the following path `hardware/electronics/QMKMouse/gerber/` before running the script.
+There are also comparison shots of some layers in which the white corresponds to KiCAD, green to Altium and purple to the matching XOR of both.

 ![Diff of top layers](gerber_diff_validation/layer_top_diff.png)